Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

     - Stored securely according to the requirements specified in [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})
     - Transmitted outside of URLs (e.g. via HTTP POST or HTTP header).
 3. For *risk class >= [HIGH]*, external service-to-service communication SHOULD be authenticated using asymmetric cryptography (e.g. X.509 certificates or signed JWT access tokens).
-4. Authentication credentials MUST be unique for each service/system and environment (e.g. serviceX in dev, serviceX test, sericeX in production).
+4. Authentication credentials MUST be unique for each service/system and environment (e.g. serviceX in dev, serviceX test, serivceX in production).

 ## {{site.TITLE_IMPL_APISEC_ACCESS-TOKENS}}